moehoshio/NekoNet/README.md

 ### Custom Async Executor

-NekoNet uses an executor system for asynchronous operations.
+NekoNetwork uses an executor system for asynchronous operations.
 You can replace the default `std::async` executor with your own implementation (e.g., thread pool).

-By default, NekoNet uses `StdAsyncExecutor` which wraps `std::async`.
+By default, NekoNetwork uses `StdAsyncExecutor` which wraps `std::async`.

 #### Using Custom Executor